ABOUT SHIBAS

 The Shiba has also been described as feral or primitive.
 While the majority of the Shibas traits may seem to be primitive in nature there are other traits that are obviously created by domestication.
 The Shiba Scream for example.
 In the wild any pack member who was loud and dramatic would be a detriment to the pack and would be either dispatched or driven off to die alone.
 So drama is strictly a man made behavior which must have served some purpose at one time during the development of the breed.
 I'd sure like to know what on earth they were thinking with that trait.

-Of thousands of dog breeds in the world the Shiba is the second breed most closely related to the gray wolf.
+Of thousands of dog breeds in the world the Shiba is the breed most closely related to the wolf.
 You can find historical Shiba information at this site.
 His feral ways have served him well for thousands of years and the Japanese hold his dignified warrior spirit in the highest regard.
 These same characteristics can be problematic if not acknowledged and put into perspective.
-Not all Shibas have all the following traits but you should be able to accept any or all of the possibilities if you are considering owning a Shiba Inu because you never know what combination of traits your puppy will have.
-Proper socialization & training helps manage these traits but you cannot change what is in his soul, nor should you want to.
+Not all Shibas have all the following traits, but you should be able to accept any or all of the possibilities if you are considering owning a Shiba Inu because you never know what combination of traits your puppy will have.
+Proper socialization & training helps manage these traits, but you cannot change what is in his soul, nor should you want to.

 Some Shiba Facts: